Precious metals

 Precious metal assets can be created with compliance modules.
 Those controls can limit who may receive or transfer the token according to the rules configured for the issuance program.

 DALP shows token details and holder information through the asset workspace.
-Users can inspect the metal classification, purity, weight-per-token terms, storage location, custodian, supply, holders, and transfer activity where those fields and views are available for the asset.
+You can inspect the metal classification and purity, together with weight-per-token terms.
+Storage location, custodian, current supply, and transfer activity are also visible where those fields and pages are available for the asset.

 Key capabilities